insights

 Read Time 4 Minutes

-Research continues to underscore just how important sleep is, and how harmful a lack of sleep can be.
-Sleep deprivation is known to induce oxidative stress1 and increase anxiety levels.2 Acute sleep deprivation may even contribute to increased levels of DNA damage.1 When patients do not sleep enough, or deeply enough, this dysfunction can affect their blood pressure, heart rate, mental status, hormones, and immune function.3 In addition, adults who are short sleepers (less than seven hours) are more likely to report 10 chronic health conditions, including depression, arthritis, diabetes, and asthma.4
+Research continues to underscore just how important sleep is and how harmful a lack of sleep can be.
+Sleep deprivation is known to induce oxidative stress1 and increase anxiety levels.2 Acute sleep deprivation may even contribute to increased levels of DNA damage.1 When patients report sleep disturbances or do not sleep deeply enough, this dysfunction can affect their blood pressure, heart rate, mental and cognitive status, hormones, and immune function.3-6 In addition, not getting enough sleep has been associated with chronic health conditions such as depression, type 2 diabetes, obesity, and heart disease.7

 Relaxing Into Sleep: Mind-Body Interventions